MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

 ## Change the owner of an environment

 While several users can have admin permissions in Customer Insights, only one user is the owner of an environment.
 By default, it's the admin who creates an environment initially.
-As the owner of an environment, you can assign ownership to another user with admin permissions.
+As the admin of an environment, you can assign ownership to another user with admin permissions.

 1. Select the **Environment** picker in the header of the app.